Close

 Far from business, I graduated with a Bachelor of Arts (double major in philosophy and media & communications) from Monash University.
 I grew up in the low socio-economic background and wanted to be able to look after my Mum.
 Given I was studying arts (which isn’t always synonymous with a clear career path) I thought it would be useful to pick up a trade, so I took on a carpentry apprenticeship at the same time.

 After finishing both, I set up a construction company that I ran for several years.
 It was doing quite well but it was a high-stress environment which didn’t leave much time for my social and youth work.
-So, I decided to sell and start a clothing company – Odin Sports – which still operates today.
+So, I decided to sell and start a clothing company called Odin Sports.

 This freed up my time to focus on my community work.
 I was aiming to identify the key barriers for people trying to get help and how to address, or better yet, remove them.